tadone/tadone.github.io/docs/linux/linux_metrics.md

 ## Memory

 **free**
 Show available memory.
-Modern Linux use cache and buffering to improve performance.
-Linux counts cached RAM, Buffered RAM to used RAM.
+Modern Linux use ``cache`` and buffering to improve performance.
+Linux counts ``cached`` RAM, Buffered RAM to used RAM. ``Buffers`` represent how much portion of RAM is dedicated to cache disk blocks. ``Cached`` is similar like ``Buffers``, only this time it caches pages from file reading.

+``Buffers`` are associated with a specific block device, and cover caching of filesystem metadata as well as tracking in-flight pages.
+The ``cache`` only contains parked file data.
+That is, the ``buffers`` remember what's in directories, what file permissions are, and keep track of what memory is being written from or read to for a particular block device.
+The ``cache`` only contains the contents of the files themselves.

 ```bash
 free -wh
               total        used        free      shared     buffers       cache   available